fawwaz/yes-i-am-a-github-pro/README.md

 3. If you can't spot it, open extension page (`chrome://extensions`)
 4. Click load unpacked extension
    ![unpacked extension](docs/image2.png)
+5. Choose the root folder of this repo
-5. Click ok to continue to install the plugin
+6. Click ok to continue to install the plugin

 # Result